VIJAYKUMAR22007124/Ex02-Outlier/README.md

 ALGORITHM:

-You are given bhp.csv which contains property prices in the city of banglore, India.
-You need to examine price_per_sqft column and do following,

-(1) Remove outliers using IQR

-(2) After removing outliers in step 1, you get a new dataframe.
+You are provided with a csv file(bhp.csv) use that file and removw the outliers using IQR method and get a new dataframe.

-(3) use zscore of 3 to remove outliers.
-This is quite similar to IQR and you will get exact same result
+Also use zscore method of 3 to remove outliers.

-(4) for the data set height_weight.csv find the following
+You are given  csv flles(height_weight.csv)

+1. Use the IQR method to detect the outliers(WEIGHT) and print them.

-    (i) Using IQR detect weight outliers and print them
+2. Use the IQR method to detect the outliers(HEIGHT) and print them.

-    (ii) Using IQR, detect height outliers and print them

 CODE: